fun4seb/GitNotes/2022 ~ Winter/CLAS 265/CLAS265 - Week 2.md

-# CLAS265 - Week 2: Hesiod's Journey
+# CLAS265 - Week 2: Hesiod's Theogony
 - First few myths are concerned with **creation**; creation of life/universe/gods/etc.

-# Lecture Notes: Hesiod's Theogony
 - Greek creation poem detailing the systematic creation of the universe and the genealogy of the gods
     - Also refereed to as the Olympian Creation Myth (due to its focus on the accounts of the Olympians Ex: Zeus)